Last Updated 2.17.25.

 The total amount of heat-increasing carbon and methane polluting the atmosphere from our fossil fuel burning, fracking, big agribusiness, and other uses.

-The total area of heat-reflecting white snow and ice cover on the planet at any one time (known as the albedo effect).
+The total area of heat-reflecting white snow and ice cover on the planet at any time (known as the albedo effect).
 This includes the glaciers and massive Arctic and Antarctic ice packs that are heat-reflecting.

 The amount of heat-increasing methane is released by tundra and permafrost when these methane pockets thaw.

 Slight changes in the earth’s axis position can also raise or lower the average global temperature range depending upon the angle of axis shift.
 (6) These temperature-affecting changes in the earth’s axis are called Milankovitch cycles.
 These 21,000 to 26,000 orbital cycles have an immense effect on global temperatures.
 Currently, we should be in a decreasing (cooling) phase of the cycle, but there are too many excess greenhouse gases in the atmosphere for the planet.
-(7)

 What is climate destabilization?

-The global climate system or its key subsystem processes can quickly move from one fairly stable state of dynamic balance and equilibrium into a new transitional state of instability and greater unpredictability.
+The global climate system or its key subsystem processes can quickly move from one reasonably stable state of dynamic balance and equilibrium into a new transitional state of instability and greater unpredictability.
 Eventually, the global climate will settle at a new, but different, stable state of dynamic equilibrium and balance, but it will be at a new level and range (a dynamic equilibrium is not static or unchanging; it varies within a range of some climate quality, e.g., average temperature, average humidity).
 The preceding suggests that a useful and accurate definition for climate destabilization would be:

 “A transitional state of escalating global climate instability.
-This state is characterized by greater unpredictability, which lasts until the global climate eventually finds a new and different stable state of dynamic equilibrium and balance at some different level of temperature and other climate qualities from what it has held for hundreds or thousands of years." —Alexei Turchin, The Structure of the Global Catastrophe
+This state is characterized by greater unpredictability, which lasts until the global climate eventually finds a new and different stable state of dynamic equilibrium and balance at some different level of temperature and other climate qualities from what it has held for hundreds or thousands of years." —Alexei Turchin, The Structure of the Global Catastrophe.

 The three degrees of climate destabilization